Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 3. In the target group (where you want the new copy), click ‘Import’.

 4. Select the original group and enter the download key in the box.
+Click 'Import'.

 5. Return to the new group’s main page and you will see the import.